oatmealcookiec/DK/README.md

-DefenderKiller is a program for removing Windows Defender (Windows Defender) and its components.
+DefenderKiller is a program for removing Windows Defender and its components.